 DVD players and discs are designed with regional restrictions which dictate the regions in which a disc can be played.
 If the region number on the disc you want to play does not match the region number of your DVD player, you will not be able to play the disc.
-The message "REGION ERR" will appear in the front panel display.
-The region code of this player is indicated on the rear and on the external packaging.
+The message "REGION ERR" will appear in the fronts player is indicated on the rear and on the external packaging.